shajra/nix-project/doc/nix-introduction.md

 All this puts industrial Nix users in an annoying place.
 Not using flakes and instead coaching coworkers and customers on how to use Nix safely

 -   increases the likelihood of defects as people make honest mistakes
--   reduces the likelihood of adoption, because people get frustrated with the nuances of these corner cases.
+-   reduces the likelihood of adoption, because people get frustrated with poor ergonomics and difficulty understanding nuances and corner cases.

 However, if industrial users move to flakes to address these problems we have the following problems: